 What’s different about the Rivian R1S is that is currently only comes with the mid-tier battery back offering 300+ miles.
 The Max Pack is not available in the R1S configurator at this time.

-With aforementioned delays to the R1T delivery, we can expect to see the R1S sometime thereafter.
+Now that R1T deliveries have begun, we can expect to see the R1S sometime thereafter.
 Perhaps in October or November of 2021.

 While we do not have exactly confirmation as to what may be next from the automaker, we do know that it has plenty in the works.
 Last summer, the company filed for two additional trademarks for unknown vehicles.